 Diversity has always been a no brainer for us at FDM.
 We value our employees and consultants for their own unique talents and potential, giving everyone an equal opportunity to be successful, no matter their background.

 Diversity can also have a positive impact on business performance in a multitude of ways, from greater innovation and skill sharing to increased productivity and higher revenues.
 Forbes reveals that diverse teams deliver 60% better results and make better decisions in 87% of cases.
-The business case for diversity is now stronger than ever, and diversity and inclusion are key pillars that should be a priority for every business.
+The business case for diversity is now stronger than ever, and diversity, equity and inclusion are key pillars that should be a priority for every business.

 We explore how hiring a diverse workforce is the key to organisational success.